kwasniew/hyperbook/manuscript/preface.md

 ## How to use it

-To benefit the most, read sections in order.
+To benefit the most, read chapters in order.
 I will explain every single concept with code, images and words.
 Later sections will build upon the previous ones, so don't skip anything.
 The book was designed to be a hands-on tutorial so have your code editor open all the time and code along with me.
 It's gonna be fun!